LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK03-D1-WorkingWithData.md

 ### Form Views

 - This view would be invoked by an `HttpGet` method in the controller.
+- The form method attribute must be set to `post`.
+(The default is `get`.)
 - Here are two versions of a view that will send data to a `HttpPost` method in the controller.
   Note that we are using the refactored version of the `Review` model that has `Book` and `AppUser` as property types.

-  - This version uses regular HTML attributes in the labels and input elements.
+The version below uses regular HTML attributes in the labels and input elements.

 ```c#
 @model Review